mzazon/awesome-cloud-projects/aws/content-delivery-cloudfront-waf/content-delivery-cloudfront-waf.md

 ## Problem

 Your organization delivers web content and applications to a global audience, but is experiencing increasing security threats including bot traffic, DDoS attacks, and attempts to exploit web vulnerabilities.
 The existing content delivery solution lacks advanced threat protection, has no geographic access controls, and provides limited visibility into malicious traffic patterns.
-Your security team needs a solution that can protect web applications and APIs while maintaining high-performance content delivery to legitimate users worldwide.
+Without proper security controls, your infrastructure is vulnerable to service disruption, data breaches, and performance degradation that could impact customer experience and business operations.

 ## Solution

 Implement a comprehensive content protection system using Amazon CloudFront combined with AWS WAF (Web Application Firewall).
 This solution leverages CloudFront's global edge network for high-performance content delivery while applying multi-layered security controls through AWS WAF.
-By implementing geographic restrictions, rate-based rules, managed rule groups for common threats, and custom rules for application-specific vulnerabilities, the system can protect against a wide range of attack vectors.
+By implementing geographic restrictions, rate-based rules, managed rule groups for common threats, and Origin Access Control for secure S3 integration, the system provides enterprise-grade protection against a wide range of attack vectors while maintaining optimal performance for legitimate users.

 ## Architecture Diagram